What is gorder?

 cannot properly treat the system and you will get an error.
 In such cases, you must instruct gorder

-to ignore periodic boundary conditions by adding the following line to your input YAML file:
+to ignore periodic boundary conditions by adding the following line to your configuration YAML file:

 handle_pbc: false